 I gravitate towards people who are outgoing and who don’t mind that I’m quiet or shy.
 I like to let people I trust to take the lead.

 I assume this is difficult to understand… WHY can’t I just train myself to change my communication, be less blunt, be more relaxed, learn social nuances?
 I’m sure people wonder why I can’t just change these behaviours if I want to.

 For me, that question is similar to asking someone who is very tall to live in a home designed and built for someone very short.
-I’m just not created for that kind of space or purpose.
+I don’t think my “life” fits that kind of space or purpose.